-This contest has made two changes.
-The move to all online was one change.
-The second change is candidates organizing examples according to the 11 curriculum areas, and aligning the rubric to match.
+Your work examples must be online and organized using these 11 curriculum areas, and aligning the rubric to match.
 You can access the rubric here.
 And the WordPress tutorials (STEP 4, Setting Up your Menu Choices) also will address this change in detail.
-For an abbreviated version of those details, check this out.

 When eligible candidates set up their work examples, they need to categorize them by these curriculum areas.
 They are: Design, Editing, Entrepreneurship, Law and Ethics, Leadership and Team Building, Multimedia Broadcast, News Gathering, News Literacy, Photojournalism, Web and Writing.